Digital Mineral Library

 - Workflow and expertise to simplify the publication of data from scientific instruments.

 An ANDS-funded High Value Collections Project is expanding the work undertaken in Phase I of the project to include datasets from the SHRIMP Ion Microprobe instrument.
 This instrument is used for determining the age of mineral samples.
-A selection of samples from the Geological Survey of Western Australia will be analysed and the resulting data be added to the Digital Mineral Library.
+A selection of samples from the Geological Survey of Western Australia have been analysed and the resulting data can be found on Research Data Australia.

-This project was a collaboration between the John de Laeter Centre, the Curtin University Library and Curtin Information Technology Services, supported by Curtin’s Office for Research and Development, GSWA, ANDS and AuScope.
+This project was a collaboration between the John de Laeter Centre, the Curtin University Library and Curtin Digital and Technology Solutions, supported by Curtin’s Office for Research and Development, GSWA, ANDS and AuScope.

 For more information, please contact email@example.com.